Skip to main contentSkip to navigation

 Why Automated FTL Reconstruction Is Not Available

 ACE Lab's PC-3000 SSD does not have a dedicated Active Utility for the SanDisk 20-82-10023 controller family.
 No commercial data recovery tool currently supports automated FTL reconstruction for this proprietary Western Digital controller.
-When the controller enters a firmware panic state, recovery depends on board-level repair to restore the original controller to a functional state so it can rebuild its own FTL mapping on the next clean boot cycle.
+When the controller enters a firmware panic state, recovery depends on board-level repair to restore stable power and signal paths to the original controller so it can rebuild its own FTL mapping on the next clean boot cycle.

 The drive disconnects briefly during large file transfers, then reconnects.
 Write speeds may throttle below 50 MB/s on a drive rated for 1,050 MB/s.
 The cracked solder joints on the ASM2362 bridge chip are still making partial contact, but thermal expansion during sustained I/O breaks the connection momentarily.
 At this stage, the internal SSD & its FTL are usually intact.

 The USB link downgrades from USB 3.2 Gen 2 (10 Gbps) to USB 2.0 (480 Mbps) or drops entirely during writes.
 Some drives enter a read-only state where existing files are visible but new writes fail with "media was unplugged" or "write-protected" errors.
 The solder joint fractures are widening.
-The drive can still be read in this state, but each power cycle risks pushing it to Stage 3.
+The drive can still be read in this state, but each power cycle risks further electrical damage.

 The ASM2362 bridge drops the PCIe link during a write or garbage collection cycle, corrupting the FTL mapping table on the SanDisk 20-82-10023 controller.
 The drive now reports 0 bytes in Windows Disk Management, appears as "55DD SCSI Disk Device," or shows "media not present" in macOS Disk Utility.
 The USB bridge may still enumerate, but the NVMe namespace is inaccessible.
 Recovery at this stage requires board-level repair to restore the controller to a bootable state.